 Many psychologists will tell you that humans are so focused on negativity and negative news simply because our inner brain which governs safety, fight or flight issues is conditioned to, however the problem is, that unlike the cave man, the modern day person likely does not need that protection, however may end up buying a new alarm system simply because he hears the commercials over and over again and relates it to one passing news story.

-On the other hand new publication like the Good News Toronto, or the Positive News in the UK and indeed our own PosiNews are making the case in the opposite direction.
+On the other hand, a new publication like the Good News Toronto, or the Positive News in the UK and indeed our own PosiNews are making the case in the opposite direction.
 We need to make everyday heroes that centre of our attention, acts of kindness and pay if forward as the new water cooler conversation as it more than anything else will inspire more acts of random kindness and make us a more humane world displacing fear and negativity into something called a positive reality in what arguably is often called a negative world.
-But you need both sides of the story, balance and perspective to understand Positivity is alive and well.
+But you need both sides of the story, balance, and perspective to understand Positivity is alive and well.
 Should we all be informed?
-Absolutely because that’s how we can participate in change, so by all means get up to date on news and do watch investigative journalistic programs, but don’t over-dose on negative news simply because there’s an all news channel or a copy of the local news paper to spend the next 20 minutes reading about a negative news story you just heard on the radio and watched in the previous nights tv news.
+Absolutely because that’s how we can participate in change, so by all means get up to date on news and do watch investigative journalistic programs, but don’t overdose on negative news simply because there’s an all-news channel or a copy of the local newspaper to spend the next 20 minutes reading about a negative news story you just heard on the radio and watched the previous night’s tv news.
 Balance is everything, so make sure, you treat positive news like you would positive food, books, movies and yes even Positive Music.

 The Positive Imperative’s contribution to supporting the “Good News” perspective is called the PosiNews and you will find it here.
 Positive vs Negative News was originally published on March 30th, 2014.